 As described in Part B above, a significant enhancement to the SMPP is the inclusion of Chapter 3.1 Qualified Local Program.
 On behalf of all MS4s within the county, SMC performs activities related to each of the six minimum control measures which are described in detail in the SMPP.
 These BMPs, implemented at the county level, make significant strides in achieving the statutory goal of reducing the discharge of pollutants to the MEP as watershed boundaries are not constrained by municipal borders.
-As such, a significant portion of the stated Village measurable goals are to "support QLP efforts."
+As such, a significant portion of the stated Village measurable goals is to support QLP efforts.

-During Year 19, the Village plans to continue to support and supplement QLP efforts, as described in detail in the Village's SMPP and in brief below.
-The Village's SMPP can be viewed at http://www.foxrivergrove.org/topic/index.php?topicid=52&structureid=28.
+During Year 20, the Village plans to continue to support and supplement QLP efforts, as described in detail in the Village SMPP and in brief below.